 The diagnosis process was the hardest.
 It was just a roller coaster ride of being scared, feeling helpless but also being hopeful and positive that it would not be forever.

-May be mistaken as other more common conditions.
+It may be mistaken for other, more common conditions.
 These include weight problems caused by poor diet and/or lack of exercise, poorly controlled diabetes, polycystic ovary syndrome (PCOS), pregnancy, depression or other mental health disorders, or alcoholism.

 Path to Diagnosis